-Vision/Hearing Screening
+Vision & Hearing Screening

-The school follows the directives of Carroll County Health Department and responds to parent's requests for individual testing.
+The school follows the directives of the Carroll County/city Health Department and responds to parent's requests for individual testing.

-This testing is usually done for 1) all new students who have not provided documentation for screening in the past year; 2) all students the year they enter the school in Grades PreK, kindergarten, 1, and 8 or 9; 3) Grade 3 or Grade 4 if funding is available; or 4) Any student with a suspected hearing or vision problem as reported by school staff or parents/guardians.
+This testing is usually done for:

+- 1.)
+All new students who have not provided documentation for screening in the past year; - 2.)
+All students the year they enter the school in Grades PreK, kindergarten, 1, and 8 or 9; 3.)
+Grade 3 or Grade 4 if funding is available; - 4.)
+Any student with a suspected hearing or vision problem as reported by school staff or parents/guardians.